Residential Programs

 Philosophy

-A collection of 196 sutras (aphorisms) on the theory and practice of Yoga.
-The Yoga Sutras were compiled prior to 400 CE by Sage Patanjali who synthesized and organized knowledge about Yoga from older traditions.
+A collection of 196 sutras (aphorisms) on the theory and practice of Yoga, The Yoga Sutras were compiled prior to 400 CE by Sage Patanjali.
+Patanjali was the first to synthesize and organize the age-old teachings and wisdom of Yoga.

 The Bhagavad Gita “Song of God” – is a Sanskrit scripture from the Mahabharata epic.
 For its religious depth, quintessential Upanishadic and Yogic philosophy and beauty of verse, the Bhagavad Gita is one of the most compelling and important texts in our tradition.
 It is considered by many to be one of the world’s greatest religious and spiritual scriptures.